mir-group/phoebe/doc/sphinx/source/tutorials/phononTransport.rst

 * Calculation of the thermal conductivity within the relaxation time approximation.

-* Calculation of Wigner thermal conductivity, obtained including off-diagonal contributions of the flux operator, estimated within the relaxation time approximation.
+* Calculation of Wigner thermal conductivity, obtained including off-diagonal contributions of the flux operator, estimated within the relaxation time approximation. **Note: though we output the Wigner correction + the RTA thermal conductivity, the Wigner correction is additive, and can be applied to any solver's output thermal conductivity.
+Therfore, if you want Wigner+iterative thermal conductivity, you should take** :math:`\kappa_{Wigner+RTA} - \kappa_{RTA} + \kappa_{Omini}`.

 * Calculation of the thermal viscosity tensor within the relaxation time approximation.